 8 smart moves for buying a foreclosure

-The flood of foreclosures we've seen in recent years has turned into a swift stream.
-So, if you're in the market to buy, the deals you're likely to find aren't quite as compelling as they once were.
+The flood of foreclosures that rampaged through the recession looks more like a swift stream of repossessions this year.
+As a result, the deals you're likely to find aren't quite as compelling as they once were.

 But if you can find the right foreclosed home, you can still get a bigger, better house than you otherwise could afford.